 You can use Microsoft SQL Server connections in the following workspaces and tools:

-- Data Refinery (Watson Studio or Watson Knowledge Catalog)
+- Data Refinery (Watson Studio or IBM Knowledge Catalog)

 - Notebooks (Watson Studio).
-Use the insert-to-code function to get the connection credentials and load the data into a data structure.
-See Load data from data source connections.
+Click Read data on the Code snippets pane to get the connection credentials and load the data into a data structure.
+For more information, see Load data from data source connections.